 These goals have been consistent since 1972, when the effort was first launched.
 The expansion from having a week dedicated to autism to a month-long event enabled charities to further advance these objectives.

-By dedicating yourself to kindness, donating funds, sharing resources, and hosting events, you can effectively participate in Autism Acceptance Month and help autistic people attain the quality of life that they desire.
+By dedicating yourself to kindness, donating funds, sharing resources, and hosting events, you can effectively participate in Autism Acceptance Month and help those in the autism community attain the quality of life that they desire.